pw4rn3r/ECE382/notes/L6/index.md

     jmp     forever
 ```

-What's the distance limitation on our jumps?  -1024 - +1022.
+What's the distance limitation on our jumps?  -1024 to +1022 (or -511 to +512 words relative to the program counter).
 So we can't jump throughout our entire memory map (which is 64k in size).
 The `BR` instruction is an emulated instruction for a `MOV` to the `PC` - this allows us to move anywhere in the map we choose.

 One additional instruction: